Does Your Annual Performance Review Process Need a Review?

-A consistent practice among many companies, annual reviews can be dreadful, inconsistent and meaningless for both the employer and employee.
 More than three-quarters (77%) of organizations conduct annual performance reviews, according to the Society for Human Resource Management/Globoforce Survey: Employee Recognition Programs.
+A consistent practice among many companies, annual reviews can be dreadful, inconsistent, and meaningless for both the employer and the employee.
 But when was the last time you updated yours?

-To ensure annual performance reviews are most effective, HRinMotion, LLC helps your company establish metrics to ensure reviewers are equipped with timely and constructive feedback.
-Keeping tabs on good and bad performances year-round—instead of scrambling to compile a few examples the day before the review—allows for a consistent evaluation and productive conversation.
+To ensure annual performance reviews are most effective, human resources consulting firms like HRinMotion, LLC can help your company establish metrics to ensure reviewers are equipped with timely and constructive feedback.
+HR consultants can also keep tabs on good and bad performances year-round (instead of scrambling to compile a few examples the day before the review), creating a consistent evaluation process and guiding managers to lead a productive conversation.

-Annual performance reviews processes should be updated on a regular basis.
+If you've identified missing some of these elements, don't worry; all annual performance review processes should be updated regularly.
 Allow HRinMotion, LLC to help yours reach its full potential.